niklasf/indexed.py/README.rst

 License
 -------

-indexed.py is licensed under the GPL3.
-See the LICENSE file for full copyright and license information.
+indexed.py is derived from CPython's OrderedDict and licensed under the PSFL.
+See the LICENSE file for the full license text.

 .. _amortized: http://en.wikipedia.org/wiki/Amortized_analysis